Harry Mommers: Career

 He played in one match for the Netherlands national team in 1920.
-During in this match he got injured and had to be substituted by Rat Verlegh.
+During this match he got injured and had to be substituted by Rat Verlegh.

 Between 1910 and 1952 he served on various KNVB committees.
 Mommers was among others a member of the Technical Committee of the KNVB for the Dutch national team.
 He also contributed to a new board formation of Willem II.

 he became an honorary member of Willem II.
 He became a knight of the KNVB in 1956.